Shavindra/expenses-app/README.md

 - [x] User can list expenses.
 - [x] User can add a comment on an expense.
 - [x] User can filter on expenses (client side filters).
-- [x] User can hide/show specific columns
+- [x] User can hide/show specific columns.
 - [x] User can add a receipt image on an expenses.
 - [x] Responsive design.